lauubetancourt/youtube-data-extraction/docs/rag_event_evidence_contract.md

   deduplicated within each event;
 - the builder is non-invasive and does not modify the main pipeline.

+### Neutral candidate versus historical event row

+The A6 `EventCandidate` contract and this file's `event_candidates.csv` serve related but different roles:

+- neutral `EventCandidate` composes an `ActivityObservation`, a triggered `DetectionResult`, minimal lineage, and a causal interval;
+- retrospective `event_candidates.csv` is the active compatibility projection built from XIAO trigger artifacts and contains XIAO-specific fields;
+- the daily path uses `daily_event_id` records produced directly by the baseline.

+The neutral contract does not replace either persisted schema yet.
+A future connection must preserve current ID formulas and project into the existing RAG contracts before any schema migration is considered.

 ## Contract: `run_manifest`

 The run manifest prevents each event row from becoming overloaded with repeated